Skip to main content

 Experience Costa Rica in the Rainforest Biome

-This summer, we’ve updated our cacao exhibit in the Rainforest Biome to reflect the work we are doing in Costa Rica.
-Working with Costa Rica Tourism, we’re taking visitors on a journey through the rainforest to discover cacao – the chocolate plant – how it can be grown sustainably and how everyone can support this practice.
-The new planting scheme focuses on shade-grown cacao and how farmers in Costa Rica are creating agroforestry cropping systems to produce more sustainable chocolate and take care of the land and wildlife at the same time.
-It features a representation of an iconic, traditional Costa Rican ox-cart, used since the 1800s to transport precious cargo such as cacao pods, and adorned with intricate and colourful artwork sometimes used to distinguish the area the farmer is from.
+You'll discover cacao – the chocolate plant – and how it can be grown sustainably, as well as how everyone can support these practices.
+The planting scheme highlights shade-grown cacao, showing how farmers in Costa Rica are creating agroforestry cropping systems that produce more sustainable chocolate while caring for the land and wildlife.
+The cacao exhibit features a representation of an iconic traditional Costa Rican ox-cart, used since the 1800s to transport precious cargo such as cacao pods and adorned with intricate, colourful artwork often used to represent the region the farmer came from.

-The new exhibit adds another Costa Rican element to the Rainforest Biome, complementing our existing Eco-Lodge exhibit: a sanctuary that brings to life the country’s commitment to eco-tourism, and showcases its sustainability credentials.
-A simple, relaxed ‘lodge’ style building, using natural materials to fit with the tropical backdrop of native Costa Rican plants, including heliconia, brugmansia and anthurium, all inviting visitors to discover more about this beautifully biodiverse country.
+The cacao exhibit is complemented by the Costa Rican Eco Lodge – a sanctuary within the Rainforest Biome that brings to life the country's commitment to eco-tourism and showcases its approach to sustainability.
+Designed as a simple, relaxed lodge-style building using natural materials, it sits among native Costa Rican plants, including heliconia, brugmansia and anthurium, inviting visitors to discover more about this beautifully biodiverse country.

 Pura Vida Pledge